sueszli/blog/barrier pattern.md

 here's a little collection of implementations in different languages that also serves as a nice comparison between them.

+> note: waiting for io is completely different from waiting for threads / processes. these snippets do completely different things. i just tried to find an idiomatic way to express the pattern.

 # jvm languages

 here's one possible java implementation: